bsdimp/freebsd-git-docs/faq.md

 # Git FAQ

-This document provides a number of targetted answers to questions that are likely to come up often for users, developer and integrators.
+This document provides a number of targeted answers to questions that are likely to come up often for users, developer and integrators.

 ## Users